FerreroJeremy/PictiTab/README.md

 The software was designed initially for iPad, then for Android Tablet and now I would like to make it more friendly-user to make it known.

+## Notes

+Please excuse the OOP implementation and the English skill.
+I'm just moving on this "old" academic project. <br/>
+It's up to you.

 ## Credits and licence

 Although the application presented here is becoming increasingly detached from the initial project, thank you to cite the following work: